I have a weakness for cheesy, "so bad they're good" low-budget horror, sci-fi, or action movies. I watch' em so you don't have to!

 British fans of adventure fiction have been reading the exploits of Hugh "Bulldog" Drummond since the 1920s.
 H.C.
-"Sapper" McNeil's gentleman detective was popular in England well into the 1950s, where he appeared in a series of best selling paperback novels, a long running radio program and numerous films.
-When Bond-mania swept the world in the late 1960s the dormant Drummond character was "re-booted" and turned into a swinging, jet setting investigator for a high-end insurance company.
-This "new" Drummond appeared in two films, portrayed by Richard Johnson - who, legend has it, had been offered the role of Bond when Dr. No was in pre-production, but he turned it down!
+"Sapper" McNeil's gentleman detective was popular in England, where he appeared in a series of best selling paperback novels, a long-running radio program and numerous films, well into the 1950s.
+When Bond-mania swept the world in the late 1960s the dormant Drummond character was "re-booted" and turned into a swinging, jet-setting investigator for a high-end insurance company.
+This "new" Drummond appeared in two films, portrayed by Richard Johnson who, legend has it, had been offered the role of Bond when Dr. No was in pre-production, but turned it down!

 "Deadlier Than the Male" (1967)